16 Days of Activism: 16 inspirational women

 Ruma is the President of a Community Worker Association in Bangladesh.
 She speaks out for her fellow workers to feel safer and more empowered in the workplace.
 She persuaded local authorities to install better lighting so women feel safer when walking home at night.

-Ruma Bangladesh
+Ruma from Bangladesh smiles to camera

 Nasra, Somalia